Nekx86/discord-vampire-bot/README.md

 - [Discord.js](https://discord.js.org/) v14.0.0 or higher

 ## Terms of Service
-Welcome to [My Bot] ("Service").
+Welcome to [Vampire Bot] ("Service").
 By using this Service, you agree to the following terms and conditions.
 If you do not agree with any of these terms, you may not use the Service.

 1. Use of the Service
 You must follow all rules and guidelines outlined for using this Service, including but not limited to: